 RFID utilises electromagnetic fields to automatically identify and track various objects.
 It's a popular technology that is utilised in various markets – from retail to access control.
-Most RFID systems include a microchip with an antenna (tag), a reader with an antenna and an access control server.
+Most RFID systems include a microchip with an antenna (tag), a short or long-range RFID reader with an antenna and an access control server.

 An RFID system cross-references the data stored on the tag with its own database.
 If it matches, the access is then granted.

 RFID technology incorporates various frequency levels that determine the solution’s reading range.
 The lower the frequency, the shorter the reader’s range.
 Below are some of the most common frequency ranges:

 - Low Frequency 120 – 150 kHz (LF).

 - High Frequency 13.56 MHz and higher (HF)